vergauwenthomas/MetObs_toolkit/docs/special_topics.rst

 The :py:meth:`sync_observations()<metobs_toolkit.dataset.Dataset.sync_observations>` method can also be used to synchronize the time series of multiple stations.
-It does this by trying to stations with similar resolutions, finding an origin that works for all stations in this group, and creating a regular time series.
+In that case, the method works by trying to find stations with similar resolutions, finding an origin that works for all stations in this group, and creating a regular time series.